imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/recommended-wallet-setups/level-4.md

  13. Attempt a 3-signature withdrawal from the multi-signature wallet

  14. Now you can use that multi-signature wallet as your cold-store wallet.

-** Footnotes **
-1 - Step 4 was included in Level 3, but it seems that it would be accurate for Level 4.
-Level 3 already mentions you using an Online Computer, while Level 4 appears to require a transition from your Offline Computer to your Online Computer.